top of page

 1. Border Collie: The Einstein of Canines

-Within the family setting, Border Collies are more than just pets; they're like another watchful parent, intensely loyal and protective of their human flock.
+Within the family setting, s are more than just pets; they’re like another watchful parent, intensely loyal and protective of their human flock.
 They thrive best in loving, active households that can match their spirited zest for life and offer them mental stimulation.
-If your children dream of an adventurous companion to share in their daily escapades, a Border Collie's patient and kind temperament makes them a snug fit for families with kids.
-They're ready to learn and love, eager to be a part of every ball toss, every picnic, and even every quiet story time session.
-Be carefull
+If your children dream of an adventurous companion to share in their daily escapades, a ‘s patient and kind temperament makes them a snug fit for families with kids.
+They’re ready to learn and love, eager to be a part of every ball toss, every picnic, and even every quiet story time session.

 2. Australian Shepherd: The Ranch Hand